dogecoin/dogecoin.com/README.md

 FitVids, FitText, Font-Awesome, MFizz Fonts, Google Oswald.

 ## Can I contribute ?
-Yes you can !
+Yes you can!
-We created some Guides just for you:
+We created some guides just for you:

 | [Linux Guide][G1] | [Windows Guide][G2] | *OSX Guide (Coming soon)* |
 |:-----------------:|:-------------------:|:-------------------------:|